pentagram-lang/pentagram-ideas/plans/community.md

-# Tacit ideas / Plans / Community
+# Pentagram ideas / Plans / Community

 - Design a vibrant, friendly community using **systems-thinking**
 - For beginner questions, language growth, and general community support